ehwan/lua_rust/README.md

       - stack offset of local variables
       - scope checking for `return`, `break`, `goto`, `label`, ...
       - split function definition into separated Chunks
+ - `lua_ir` : generate IRs from enhanced AST, and run on virtual machine.

 ## Cargo Features
  - `32bit`: use 32bit integer and float for `lua numeric` type